royduin/home-assistant-config/README.md

 ### Hardware
 - All wall switches with pushbuttons and a Xiaomi switch inside (ordered another 8)
 - Buy and add more Ikea Trådfri lights
-- Buy and add Ikea Trådfri smart switches (eta januari 2019 in stores again)
+- Buy and add Ikea Trådfri smart switches